image

 Where Do Your Flowers Come From?

-In the early days of our school, (flash back around sixty years ago) most of our flowers were locally grown only within a few miles of our location in Boston.
+In the early days of our school, (flash back over seventy years ago) most of our flowers were locally grown only within a few miles of our location in Boston.

 How times have changed!
 With higher fuel costs and with most of that farmland now prime real estate for residences, business, and high tech industries many of those farms no longer exist.
 Today the flower market, in general, is very much a world wide market with flowers coming in from all corners of the globe....